GalaxyNode/Mainnets/Nois/Readme.md

 cd $HOME
 git clone https://github.com/noislabs/noisd
 cd noisd
-git checkout v1.0.0
+git checkout v1.0.2
-make install
+make installll
 ```
-After the installation is complete, you can run `defundd version` to check whether the installation is successful.
+After the installation is complete, you can run `uptickd version` to check whether the installation is successful.

-Display should be v1.0.0
+Display should be v1.0.2
 <a id="run"></a>
 ### -Run node